Christopher Evans (outlaw): California's "Octopus"

 The Southern Pacific Railroad was owned by the "Big Four"; Leland Stanford, Charles Crocker, Collis P. Huntington, and Mark Hopkins Jr. Once small-time Sacramento merchants, the Big Four became the most powerful men in the state through the monopolization of California's transportation system.
-In 1861, after being brought the idea of building a transcontinental railroad to the eastern states by Theodore Judah, they formed The Central Pacific Railroad in Sacramento.
-After the breakout of the Civil War, Judah was easily able to convince Congress to subsidize a railline through the Sierra to the east.
-Judah's surveys showed Congress that a route through the Sierra's was completely possible.
-He also pointed to the fact that the transcontinental railroad would be a necessary advantage in the war effort by connecting the east and west coasts which would in turn secure a steady flow of gold and silver from California.
+In 1861, after being brought the idea of building a transcontinental railroad to the eastern states by Theodore Judah, they formed the Central Pacific Railroad in Sacramento.
+After the breakout of the Civil War, Judah was able to convince Congress to subsidize a railroad track through the Sierra to the east.
+Judah's surveys showed Congress that a route through the Sierra was possible.
+He also pointed to the fact that the railroad would be a significant advantage in the war effort by connecting the east and west coasts, which would in turn secure a steady flow of gold and silver from California.
 President Lincoln signed the Pacific Railroad Act in 1862.

 In January 1862, Leland Stanford took office as the eighth governor of California after winning the election that September.
 Almost immediately, he began using his influence as governor to promote the interests of his own corporation.
 In 1863 he persuaded the state to begin making their own subsidies for the railroad in addition to the ones already made by the federal government.

 A year before the railroad's completion, the four had greatly expanded their assets and made plans to create a monopoly over transportation of the entire state.
-Stanford, Hopkins, and Crocker formed a bank called the Pacific Union Express Company with Lloyd Tevis, Darius Ogden Mills, and H.D.
-Bacon.
+Stanford, Hopkins, and Crocker formed a bank called the Pacific Union Express Company with Lloyd Tevis, Darius Ogden Mills, and H. D. Bacon.
 In 1870, this company merged and acquired control of the recently formed Wells Fargo and Company with Stanford, Hopkins, and Crocker all being made directors.
-Through Stanford's influence in the state government, the four were then able to guarantee their control over the state's main seaport by constructing rail lines around the San Francisco Bay and gaining control of the bay's waterfronts.
+Through Stanford's influence in the state government, the four were then able to guarantee their control over the state's main seaport by constructing rail lines around San Francisco Bay and gaining control of the bay's waterfronts.

 On May 10, 1869, California was finally connected to the rest of the United States by rail.
-While many thought the completion of the railroad would bring wealth and prosperity to California, it did the opposite.
+While many thought the completion of the transcontinental railroad would bring wealth and prosperity to California, it did the opposite.
 The completion of the rail exposed local merchants and manufacturing to competition from the eastern states, which sunk the state into a deep depression that would last for the next decade.
 The majority of the population blamed the depression on the Central Pacific and the immigration of the Chinese, igniting racial and political tensions in the state.
-The Panic of 1873 that struck nationwide furthered the depression that had already been occurring in California.
-In the midst of this widespread economic depression, the Big Four were building themselves huge majestic mansions neighboring each other on Nob Hill in San Francisco all while gaining immense wealth and power.
+The nationwide Panic of 1873 furthered the depression that had already been occurring in California.
+In the midst of this widespread economic depression, the Big Four were building themselves huge majestic mansions neighboring each other on Nob Hill in San Francisco, all while gaining immense wealth and power.